 Spectral wave period: The wave period corresponding to the mean frequency of the spectrum.

-In addition to the meteorological and oceanographic measurements, it is necessary to monitor buoy location and various housekeeping parameters to aid data quality control and maintenance.
-Moored-buoy technology has matured to the extent that it is expected to obtain six months to as long as two years of unattended operation even in the most severe conditions.
-Operational life is largely determined by the life of the sensors, with sensor exchanges often carried out at 12 to 18 month intervals
+In addition to the meteorological and oceanographic measurements, it is necessary to monitor buoy locations to identify when they go adrift so that the appropriate authorities can be notified so that they do not provide a hazard to shipping.
+It is also useful to monitor various housekeeping/engineering parameters to aid data quality control and maintenance.
+Moored buoy technology has now matured to the extent that it is possible to maintain a buoy on station for as long as two years,even in the most severe conditions.
+Operational life is largely determined by the life of the sensors, with sensor exchanges often carried out at 12 to 24 month intervals.General practices on minimizing fouling in buoy systems can be added such as using copper tape, zinc oxide paste on instruments2424month24 .

 The observations from moored buoys are now considered to be better quality than ship observations with regard to the accuracy and reliability of measurements (Wilkerson and Earle, 1990; Ingleby, 2010).
 Indeed, moored buoys are generally regarded as providing the highest quality observations of a wide range of marine meteorological variables and, in addition to their use by forecasters and assimilation into numerical weather prediction models, the data are also used to provide information on the climatology of oceanic areas, “ground truth” reference data for satellite calibration/validation and estimates of surface fluxes (e.g. Bourras, 2006).

+Recently established moored buoy network have suite of subsurface measurements for better understanding of air sea interaction.
+National network have been functional for longer duration like India s I OON for 2 deacades and IMOS Australia

+Reliable performance is the key requirement for instruments used in offshore moored buoys for cyclone monitoring, as under performance of the sensors can have a serious impact on the societal protection, and in addition, lead to costly repair and reinstallations.
+Recent developments in instrument selection and application practices based on the experiences of the global scientific community, improved their performances at sea (Venkatesan et al Applied Ocean Research 2015)

-caTypical measurement uncertainties obtained from operationalbuoys are as follows:
+Typical measurement uncertainties obtained from operational metocean buoys are as follows:

+TABLE: Table as text NO space